stmilab/ECGClip-Fair-Eval/README.md

-**ECGClip-Fair-Eval** is a research framework for studying fairness-aware multimodal pretraining using electrocardiogram (ECG) waveforms and rhythm descriptions.
+**ECGClip-Fair-Eval** is a research framework for studying the fairness of multimodal pretraining using electrocardiogram (ECG) waveforms and rhythm descriptions.
 The project extends CLIP-style contrastive learning to align ECG signals with text and investigates how incorporating protected demographic attributes (age and gender) during pretraining impacts downstream classification performance and fairness.

 ---